michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/pretrip-meetings/adult-pre-trip-meeting.md

 We’re going to go over three very important ideas that will help us have a great attitude and give the example of great behavior while on our mission trip.

-First, let’s watch this Adult Expectation video.
-(Play this.)
+First, let’s watch this Adult Expectations video.
+(After watching the video, see if there are any questions/comments.
+Next review these few additional reminders to ensure the best experience for your adults.)

 1\.
 BREATHE<br><br>Say: *The first idea we’ll discuss is “Breathe.”
 The idea of breathe is to know your personal limits and find ways to recharge so we can all be great adults for our teens.
 It may sound weird to talk about this topic before the trip–before you’re tired, stressed, overwhelmed, stretched, etc.–but let’s take the time now to think about how to take care of ourselves during the trip.&nbsp;*